 Recent IPOs and acquisitions show us that a company is worth much more than the sum of its physical assets.
 When Facebook purchased WhatsApp for $19 billion it wasn’t because its tangible assets were made of solid gold.
 It is because it had a fantastic brand with a loyal customer base.
 Putting time and effort into curating a great brand will directly influence the net worth of your company.

 These 5 examples represent but a fraction of the reasons you should stop and consider if you are giving your brand the attention it deserves.
-If they have set you thinking that maybe your brand could do with a refresh then hopefully some handy Zudus and Zudon’ts of branding will set you on the right path to success:
+If have set you thinking that maybe your brand could do with a refresh then hopefully some handy Zudus and Zudon’ts of branding will set you on the right path to success:

 Zudu: Develop a Style guide